-The Fund will have a minimum proportion of 60% of the portfolio in sub-category "#1A Sustainable", being sustainable investments with an environmental or social objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy.
+Within the 90%, the Fund will have a minimum proportion of 60% of the portfolio in sub-category "#1A Sustainable", being sustainable investments with an environmental or social objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy.
 These are investments that have passed through the Investment Adviser's sustainable investment assessment (alignment and screening, good governance and do no significant harm).

-A maximum of 40% of the portfolio will be in category "#1B Other E/S characteristics", being companies that do not pass the Investment Adviser's assessment of sustainable investment.
+The remainder of the portfolio will be in category "#1B Other E/S characteristics", being companies that do not pass the Investment Adviser's assessment of sustainable investment.

-The references to the "Fund's investments" and "the portfolio", as used above to determine the E/S characteristics and sustainable investment percentages, exclude cash and cash equivalents.
-Cash and cash-equivalents may be held for liquidity purposes to support the Fund's overall investment objective.
+Cash and/or cash equivalents are excluded from the asset allocation above.
+Cash and cashequivalents may be held for liquidity purposes to support the Fund's overall investment objective.